AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Cling to Life.*** You roll a d12 in place of a d20 for Death Saving Throws.
 On a roll of 1 to 4 you get one failed save, on a roll of 5 to 8 you get one successful save, and on a roll of 9 to 12 you regain 1 hit point and become conscious.
 You cannot add any additional bonuses to this Saving Throw.

 ***Pass Through Reality.*** You can use a Bonus Action to phase, allowing you to bypass the real and tangible.
 This phasing lasts until the end of your turn.
-While phasing, you can move through solid objects and creatures as if they were difficult terrain.
+While phasing, you can move through solid objects and creatures as if they were Difficult Terrain.
 If you stop phasing inside a creature or object, you are instantly shunted to the nearest unoccupied space and take 1d10 Force damage for every 5 feet you were forced to travel.
 You can phase a number of times equal to your Proficiency Bonus, and you regain all uses after you finish a Long Rest.

 ***Incorporeal Form.*** As a Reaction to being targeted by a spell, attack, or ability, you may choose to become incorporeal, as you and everything you are caring leave the physical world.
 You cannot be the target of, or be affected by, spells, attacks, or abilities while incorporeal, and you are invisible.
 Your incorporeal form ends at the start of your next turn, or when you make an attack or cast a spell.
 Once you use this feature, you can't use it again until you finish a Long Rest.